eclipse-openj9/openj9/doc/compiler/hcr/NextGenHCR.md

 have executed.
 This is evident in the JIT's implementation of MethodHandles.
 These bytecode indices are marked as `cannotAttemptOSR` during ILGen and will not have OSR infrastructure generated for them or any methods inlined within them.
-All other unmarked bytecode indices in ILGen where one of nextGenHCR’s OSR points may be generated must correctly represent the VM’s stack with stores to pending push slots.
+All other unmarked bytecode indices in ILGen where one of nextGenHCR's OSR points may be generated must correctly represent the VM's stack with stores to pending push slots.